Lamlash: History

 A prehistoric ring of stones indicates that an ancient settlement has existed near Lamlash since antiquity.
 The name Lamlash dates back to the 6th Century hermitage of Saint Molaise, a Celtic monk born in Ireland but raised in Scotland, who, circa 590, spent some time in a cave on the neighbouring Holy Isle.
 Commonly known as MoLaise the Gaelic name of Holy Isle was, as a result, Eilean MoLaise.
 This gradually evolved through Elmolaise and Lemolash to Lamlash, which is what Holy Isle was called until early in the 19th century.
 After that time the name was more normally attached to the village that grew up facing it.

 Lamlash was peripherally involved in the 13th century Battle of Largs.
 It was the birthplace of artist James Kay.

 When Mary, Queen of Scots was at Dumbarton Castle in February 1548 during the war of the Rough Wooing, the English commander Grey of Wilton proposed basing some warships at "Lammelashe" to watch for French ships.
+Mary was taken to France.
+Her ship was at first forced by adverse winds to return towards the Firth of Clyde, and anchored at the "roadstead of the isle of Lamlash" or "Lamelesche" on August 6.

 The village was the training place for No. 11 (Scottish) Commando during the early years of the Second World War.